open-policy-agent/eopa/docs/enterprise-opa/how-to/integrate/go-rego.md

 ```

-## Enable the Enterprise OPA VM target
+## Enable the EOPA VM target

-Enable Enterprise OPA's optimized evaluation engine by passing the
+Enable EOPA's optimized evaluation engine by passing the
 `eopa_vm.Target` target when constructing the `rego.Rego` object.

 ```go